OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### Black-box Testing

+Follow these steps to retrieve the keyboard cache:

-Reset your iOS device keyboard cache by going through:
+1. Reset your iOS device keyboard cache by going through:

-Settings > General > Reset > Reset Keyboard Dictionary
+2. Settings > General > Reset > Reset Keyboard Dictionary

-Proceed to use the application's functionalities.
+3. Proceed to use the application's functionalities.
 Identify the functions which allow users to enter sensitive data.

-Dump the keyboard cache file dynamic-text.dat at the following directory:
+4. Dump the keyboard cache file dynamic-text.dat at the following directory: /private/var/mobile/Library/Keyboard/
-/private/var/mobile/Library/Keyboard/

-Look for sensitive data such as username, email addresses, credit card numbers, etc.
-If the sensitive data can be obtained through the keyboard cache file, it fails this test.
+5. Look for sensitive data such as username, email addresses, credit card numbers, etc.If the sensitive data can be obtained through the keyboard cache file, it fails this test.

 ### White-box Testing